barchart/portfolio-client-js/docs/content/concepts/connecting_to_barchart.md

 Regardless of whether you choose to consume the REST API directly, or use the SDK; data is transferred over the public Internet and stored in remote databases.

 **The Barchart Portfolio Service uses commercially reasonable procedures to ensure your data is safe.** All data is encrypted before transmission (using HTTP over SSL/TLS).
-Furthermore, each interaction is authorized using a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

-## Token Generation
+## Environments

+Two instances of the Barchart Portfolio Service are always running:

+#### Test

+The public _test_ environment should be used for integration and evaluation purposes.
+It can be accessed at ```portfolio-test.aws.barchart.com``` and has two significant limitations:

+* data saved in the _test_ environment is automatically **purged within 48 hours**, and
+* data saved in the _test_ environment can be **accessed by anyone**.

+All example code contained in this documentation uses the _test_ environment.

-#### Overview
+#### Production

+The _production_ environment does not permit anonymous connections. **Contact Barchart at solutions@barchart.com or (866) 333-7587 for assistance configuring your account.**

+## Authentication and Authorization

-Your system is responsible for authentication, for example:
+**Your system is responsible for authentication**, for example:

 * Perhaps users are identified by username and password.
 * Perhaps users are identified using an SSO technology.
 * Perhaps users are assumed to be valid because your software runs in a trusted environment.

-**Since your system authenticated the user, it is responsible for token generation.**

-Each interaction with the Barchart Portfolio Service must include a token.
+When communicating with the Barchart Portfolio Service, **each interaction is authorized using a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)**.
 Barchart will _decode_ your token and _verify_ its authenticity (using a shared secret).

+## Token Generation

+Since your system _authenticated_ the user, it is also responsible for token generation.

 #### Token Payload